sandreza/MarkovChainHammer.jl/docs/src/API/Uncertainty Quantification/bayesian_empirical_generator.md

 names(MarkovChainHammer.BayesianMatrix)
 ```

 In particular a BayesianGenerator object is exported.
-We use the BayesianGenerator just like to normal generator in order to construct a BayesianGenerator
+We use the BayesianGenerator just like a normal generator in order to construct a BayesianGenerator

 ```@example bayesian_empirical_generator
 Q_bayes = BayesianGenerator(markov_chain; dt = dt)